 In-Stream Video Ads

 These ads are an integrated part of the streaming video.
-The viewer is not given an option to skip them.
+The viewer is not given the option to skip them.
 They are usually either 15 or 30 seconds long.
 They can play before, during, or after a specific program.
 It is easy to repurpose existing commercial TV ads for reuse in this type of CTV ad campaign.

 Interactive Pre-Roll Ads

 These ads run before the programming content.
-They have the special feature of allowing a viewer to click-through the ad to visit a landing web page.
+They have the special feature of allowing a viewer to click through the ad to visit a landing web page.
 For example, a movie trailer can have a click-through option to buy or rent the full movie.

 Home Screen Placement Ads